orbeon/orbeon-forms-doc/Building-Orbeon-Forms.md

 where `~/my/projects` is an existing directory on your system where you want to place the Orbeon Forms source code.

-This clones the git repository into a directory called `orbeon-forms`.
+This clones the git repository into a child directory called `orbeon-forms`.

 *NOTE: There is no guarantee that the master branch is stable, as it contains some of the latest changes to Orbeon Forms!*